Nokia 206: Camera

 The device is able to capture pictures at resolution of 1280 x 960 pixels with a 1.3-megapixel camera.
 Camera features include Landscape orientation, Auto and Manual White Balance settings, Active toolbar, Still image Editor, Full screen viewfinder, Self-timer.
 Supported video playback frame rate is 15 fps.
 In addition to that White balance video modes are: Fluorescent, Incandescent, Automatic and Daylight for video recording.

-Nokia 206 is embedded with Nokia's Xpress browser.

 Connectivity

-Along with support of EDGE technology, Nokia has taken Bluetooth connectivity to a new level called Nokia Slam which has put aside the complications of device pairing aside and just require a touch to another Bluetooth supported device to transfer content.
+Along with support of EDGE technology, Nokia has taken Bluetooth connectivity to a new level called Nokia Slam, which has put aside the complications of device pairing aside and just require a touch to another Bluetooth supported device to transfer content.
 Bluetooth v2.1, Supported Profiles (SPP 1.0, DUN, FTP, GOEP, EDR, HFP, OPP, GAP, PBAP 1.0, SAP, SDAP, HSP).

 Software

-Nokia 206 runs on Nokia's S40 UI.
-The phone comes pre-loaded with several apps and games, including Bejeweled, Need for Speed: Shift, Asphalt 6: Adrenaline and Midnight Pool 3, along with social apps including WhatsApp and Facebook.
+Nokia 206 runs on Nokia Series 40 operating system.
+The phone comes pre-loaded with several apps and games, including Bejeweled, Need for Speed: Shift, Asphalt 6: Adrenaline and Midnight Pool 3, along with Nokia Xpress browser and social apps, like WhatsApp and Facebook.
 The pre-loaded apps vary by region/market.
-You can download more apps from the Ovi Store.
+User could download more apps from the Ovi Store.